Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: NN inference

 \subsection{Testing}

-After training, the neural network parameters are fixed and the model building is in principle completed.
+After training, we fix the neural network parameters, which in principle completes the model building.
 However, trained NNs may not perform well for two main reasons: firstly, the loss function may have not converged to its global minimum, causing model predictions to be biased.
 Secondly, the model may overfit the input, meaning that the network learns the training set's features with an excellent accuracy, but fails to make correct predictions on similar, independent test sets.
-Both problems are addressed by testing the model's predictions on simulations that have not been fed into the network before.
-We use 2$\times$3 test sets of 10,000 sky simulations with fixed input $\tau=\{0.05$, 0.06, 0.07$\}$, described in detail in Sections~\ref{ssec:noise_sims} and \ref{ssec:sroll2_sims}.
+One usually addresses both problems by testing the model's predictions on simulations that have not been fed into the network before.
+We used 2$\times$3 test sets of 10,000 sky simulations with fixed input $\tau=\{0.05$, 0.06, 0.07$\}$, described in detail in Sects.~\ref{ssec:noise_sims} and \ref{ssec:sroll2_sims}.

+We note that, by inferring only $\tau_{{\rm NN}}$ and $\sigma_{\rm NN}(\tau)$, we implicitly assumed Gaussian posteriors, which we exhaustively validated on simulations by checking for biases in the Gaussian mean and variance (see Sect.~\ref{sec:results_sims}).
+If, instead, our algorithm had provided an entire, potentially non-Gaussian probability distribution function or higher statistical moments, we would have needed to perform more extensive sanity checks and indicate credible intervals instead of Gaussian standard deviations.